-You are going to love this recipe for Homemade Blueberry Muffins that bakes up quickly so you can have them on the table for breakfast in no time.
+This recipe for Homemade Blueberry Muffins bakes up so quickly you can have them on the table for breakfast in under 30 minutes.
+The muffins also freeze well too, so you can easily make an extra batch to enjoy at a later time.

 Freezing Fresh Blueberries Tip